pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 Module-specific values can be obtained via testing.
 For example, IEC 61853-2 testing produces measured IAM values across the range of AOI and a corresponding parameter value for the Martin-Ruiz model.
-Parameters for other models can be determined using :py:func:`pvlib.iam.fit`.
-Parameters can be (approximately) converted between models using :py:func:`pvlib.iam.convert`.
+Parameter values for other models can be determined using :py:func:`pvlib.iam.fit`.
+Parameter values can also be (approximately) converted between models using :py:func:`pvlib.iam.convert`.